 But even those never quite hit the mark I’d always imagined: cold, intensely flavored, slushy iciness that is easily enjoyed.
 No work.
 Just refreshing deliciousness.

-This is another one that has me thinking of the all the possibilities.
+This is another one that has me thinking of the all the possibilities — no recipe needed.

 Pour the granita into a well-sealed container and store in the freezer until ready to enjoy in bowls, cups, glasses, or, maybe even a paper cone…